ergest/sql_patterns/Book/chap2.md

 ### Pattern 3: Pivoting Data
 Pivoting is another form of granularity manipulation where you change the shape of aggregated data by turning rows into columns or vice versa.
 Let's look at the above example and try to pivot the activity type into separate columns for `created` and `edited`

-This query will take the above output and turn it into one row per :
+This query will take the above output which is one row per user, per day, per activity and turn it into one row per user, per day while "pivoting" the activities into their own separate columns:
 ```sql
 --listing 2.4
 SELECT